The Lord of the Rings: The Rings of Power season 1: Audience response

-After the series premiered, Amazon held reviews on Prime Video for 72 hours to ensure they were not coming from Internet trolls or bots.
-The company introduced the policy earlier in 2022 for all its series.
+After the series premiered, Amazon held reviews on Prime Video for 72 hours to ensure they were not coming from Internet trolls or bots, a policy that the company introduced earlier in 2022 for all its series.
 The Rings of Powers audience rating on Rotten Tomatoes was considerably lower than the critics rating, which was partially attributed to review bombing.
-James Hibberd of The Hollywood Reporter said some users were posting "numerous negative reviews for [the series] due to its perceived cultural or political issues rather than its actual quality", but he found the majority of negative reviews to be focused on reasons such as story, acting, and pacing.
+James Hibberd at The Hollywood Reporter said some users were posting "numerous negative reviews for [the series] due to its perceived cultural or political issues rather than its actual quality", but he found the majority of negative reviews to be focused on reasons such as story, acting, and pacing.
 Hibberd felt the audience rating would increase if the series could "win people over" with its quality.
 The majority of reviews on IMDb and Google were the highest or lowest possible score.

 Analysis company Brandwatch found 60 percent of online discussions in the days following the premiere to be negative.
 These mostly focused on the pacing, writing, acting, visual effects, and differences from Tolkien's writings.
 The other 40 percent praised the series for its plotlines, characters, cinematography, and respect for Tolkien.
 Discussing this for TechRadar, Tom Power said many of the negative responses were from Tolkien fans who likely did not want the series to be made at all.
-He attributed the positive responses to "TV aficionados" and other fans.
-He also felt the negative group could be won over by future episodes.
+He attributed the positive responses to "TV aficionados".
+He felt the negative group could be won over by future episodes.
 Cindy White at The A.V.
 Club described some of the fan discourse as "a fight between loyal [Tolkien] fans who simply want to preserve the integrity of the thing they love and a multinational corporation looking to cash in on that devotion".
 Anthony Palomba, professor of business administration at the University of Virginia, also partially attributed the responses to "super diehard people" who did not necessarily reflect the views of general audiences.
-Shaun Gunner, the chair of the Tolkien Society, agreed that responses away from social media were more nuanced.
+Shaun Gunner, the chair of the Tolkien Society, said responses away from social media were more nuanced.
 He said some members of the society loved the series, others were unsure, but "very few people are just writing it off".